Software Engineering: A Modern Approach

 }

-This principle, originally proposed by Bertrand Meyer back in the ’80s (link), advocates an idea apparently paradoxical: a class must be closed for modifications, but open for extensions.
+This principle, originally proposed by Bertrand Meyer in the 1980s (link), advocates an apparently paradoxical idea: a class must be closed to modifications but open to extensions.

-However, the key idea is that developers should not only implement a class, but also prepare it for extensions and customizations.
-To achieve this, they can use parameters, inheritance, higher-order (or lambda) functions, and design patterns like Abstract Factory, Template Method, and Strategy.
-In the next chapter, we will discuss some of these design patterns.
+However, this principle’s core concept is that developers should not only implement a class, but also prepare it for future extensions and customizations.
+To achieve this, they can use parameters, inheritance, higher-order (or lambda) functions, and design patterns such as Abstract Factory, Template Method, and Strategy.
+These design patterns will be discussed in detail in the next chapter.

-In short, the Open/Closed Principle recommends that, whenever necessary, we should implement flexible and extensible classes that can adapt to various usage scenarios without the need to edit their source code.
+In short, the Open-Closed Principle recommends that, when appropriate, we should implement flexible and extensible classes that can adapt to various usage scenarios without requiring modifications to their source code.

 List<String> names;